Policy Topic: Exams - UW Graduate School Skip to content

 4.2.2 The Doctoral Supervisory Committee other than Practice Doctorates

-Doctoral supervisory committee member responsibilities include the approval of a course of study which will fulfill the general course requirements of the student’s major and supporting fields, conducting the student’s General Examination and, when appropriate, recommending advancement to Candidacy.
+Doctoral supervisory committee member responsibilities include the approval of a course of study which will fulfill the general course requirements of the student’s major and supporting fields, conducting the student’s General Examination and, when appropriate, recommending advancement to candidacy.

-The doctoral supervisory committee approves the Candidate’s dissertation proposal and guides the student in carrying out appropriate research for the dissertation.
+The doctoral supervisory committee approves the candidate’s dissertation proposal and provides intellectual mentorship supporting the development of the dissertation.
 The Graduate School does not stipulate the content of the dissertation; guidance on the dissertation is the responsibility of the supervisory committee.

 4.2.2.2 Committee Composition

-• A majority of the members must be members of the Graduate Faculty.
+• have a majority of members who are Graduate Faculty.

-• The members outside the GSR must be identified by the student’s appointing department or program as productive scholars in the student’s major field and/or subfields.
+• include members—except the GSR—who are identified by the student’s appointing department or program as productive scholars in the student’s major field and/or subfields

 4.2.2.3 The Committee Chair

-• Emeritus/a and affiliate faculty may serve as Chair(s) if the above conditions are met.
+• Emeritus and affiliate faculty may serve as Chair(s) if the above conditions are met.

 • If a committee has Co-Chairs, both serve with equal importance on a student’s supervisory committee and equally share the responsibility for the student’s progress.
-In the case of Co-Chairs, the first Co-Chair must have a Graduate Faculty appointment with doctoral endorsement.
-The second Co-Chair may be appointed without Graduate Faculty status if the individual has a qualified UW faculty appointment.
-Qualified faculty appointments in this case are those appointments eligible for continuous or five-year graduate faculty roles.
+In the case of Co-Chairs, one Co-Chair must have a Graduate Faculty appointment with a Doctoral Endorsement.
+The other Co-Chair may be appointed without Graduate Faculty status if the individual has a qualified UW faculty appointment.
+Qualified faculty appointments in this context are those titles eligible for continuous or five-year Graduate Faculty roles (see this document for the list of eligible titles).
 A Co-Chair without qualified UW faculty appointment may be appointed only by petition through the Office of Academic Affairs to the Dean of the Graduate School or the Dean’s designee.

-4.2.2.4 The Role of the Graduate School Representative (GSR)
+4.2.2.4 The Graduate School Representative (GSR)

 The GSR represents the broad interests of the Graduate School with respect to high standards of scholarly performance.
 The GSR is a voting member of the dissertation supervisory committee, and as such provides an important service function to the Graduate School and the University.

-In all cases, the GSR must meet the following Graduate School requirements:
+The GSR must meet the following Graduate School requirements:

 • attest to the validity of examinations and indicate approval of the process by which examinations are conducted;